WHAT IS SCURVY

 the long term, however, the goal should be to address the underlying cause of

-low vitamin C levels, if smoking, alcohol, poor diet,
+low vitamin C levels, if smoking, alcohol, poor diet, eating disorders, or a certain health

 condition are leading to the deficiency